learning is fun!

 May 1 – Last day for Cancellations with a Refund (minus the $50 fee)

-Many organizations such as the Eagles, Rotary, Lions, etc., family members, or businesses are willing to sponsor campers attending educational and character development camps such as Camp Ollin.
-A sample letter can be found here: Sample letter to ask for a sponsor.
+Many organizations, family members, or businesses are willing to sponsor campers attending educational and character development camps such as Camp Ollin.
+Contact us for a sponsorship package to be emailed to you.

 Campers can also engage in simple fundraising activities of making and selling goods, working for pay, etc. To connect with other parents and possibly organize a more formal fundraiser email email@example.com

 Deaf Sense has also made it possible for you to make payments for tuition instead of having to pay all at once.
 See the “Tuition, Fees and Cancellation” information above.

 How do you assign campers to tent groups?